Kaloss38/P5_blog_jonathan_billard/README.md

 First, install all composer packages with command line : ``composer install``

+### import database

+For have all posts and users, in your PhpMyAdmin, import p5blog.sql in database folder from root directory

 ### config.json settings

 Then, we need to set configuration file to start project correctly